Child restraints and booster seats: the law

 Fitting child restraints and booster seats

-All child restraints and booster seats must be fitted correctly for safety.
+All child restraints and booster seats must be fitted correctly for safety, but they can be tricky to fit.

-When you’re learning how to fit and use a child restraint, it also helps to know how to:
+When you’re learning how to fit and use a child restraint, it’s important to:

-- position your baby and firm up the harness
+- know how to position your baby and firm up the harness

 - adjust and check the straps as your child grows, according to the manufacturer’s instructions and laws and recommendations on the use of child restraints.

 Sitting in a child restraint for long periods isn’t good for your child’s physical development.
 This is why it’s important to take your baby out of her car restraint when you get out of the car, even if she has fallen asleep.
-It’s also good to take a break every two hours on long trips to stretch.
+It’s also important to take a break every hour on long trips to stretch.

 Convertible and combination child restraints